-Certain breeds of dogs, like pit bulls, are notoriously difficult to insure.
-As a way to decrease risk and potentially expensive liability claims, some insurers may exclude coverage for pit bulls or they may refuse to cover you altogether if you have a pit bull.
+Pit bulls are notoriously difficult to insure because many companies consider them to be too high risk.
+As a way to decrease risk and potentially expensive liability claims, some home insurers may exclude coverage for pit bulls or even refuse to cover you altogether if you have a pit bull.

-Insurance companies can be picky when it comes to pets, so you should read your policy to see if there are any caveats.
-For example, some insurance companies will insure your dog if it has gone through a certain amount of training.
+However, you should check your policy for any caveats.
+For example, some insurance companies will insure your pit bull if it has gone through a certain amount of training.

 If your pit bull isn’t covered, you should shop around for a different insurance company.
 If your homeowners insurance excludes pit bulls, but agrees to insure your home, you won’t be able to file a claim if your pit bull bites anyone or if it destroys someone’s property.

-There are a few ways you can get coverage or additional coverage for your pit bull.
+But rest assured, there are a few other ways you can get coverage or additional coverage for your pit bull.

 Pet liability insurance: If your insurance company excludes pit bulls, you should consider purchasing a pet liability insurance policy.
 This offers coverage for all breeds of dogs in the event your dog injures a person or another dog.
 Your homeowners insurance company may offer this coverage as an endorsement or they may sell it as a standalone policy.
 If your insurer doesn’t offer pet liability insurance, you may be able to buy a policy from a specialized insurer.